-Any beneficial holder exchanging Class B units must ensure that the applicable Class B stockholder delivers a corresponding number of shares of Class B common stock to us for redemption and cancellation as a condition of exercising its right to exchange Class B units for shares of our Class A common stock or, at our election, for cash.
+Any beneficial holder exchanging Class B units must ensure that the applicable corresponding number of shares of Class B common stock are delivered to us for redemption at par value and cancellation as a condition of exercising its right to exchange Class B units for shares of our Class A common stock or, at our election, for cash.
 When a Class B unit is surrendered for exchange, it will not be available for reissuance.